-"Since we changed to the High Torque Retention Knobs, we are not going through inserts like we used to and we haven't had any more issues with retention knobs pulling apart," said Ausbun.
+"Since we changed to the High Torque Retention Knobs, we are not going through inserts like we used to and we haven't had any more issues with retention knobs pulling apart," says Ausbun.
 "I'm also not seeing any distortion in the toolholder taper either."

-Ausbun estimates that tool costs have been reduced by as much as 20% as a result.
+Ausbun estimates that tool costs have been reduced by as much as 20 percent as a result.

-Although manufacturers are already benefitting from implementing the high torque retention knobs, others remain unaware - even dismissive - that improper seating of tapered toolholders is even a problem.
+Although manufacturers are already benefitting from implementing the High Torque retention knobs, others remain unaware - even dismissive - that improper seating of tapered toolholders is even a problem.
+For those that are not entirely convinced, JMPP suggests a "touch off" test that can be found online: www.jmperformanceproducts.com/ toolholder-test.aspx.
+More sophisticated measurement of toolholder expansion (bulge) can also be taken using a taper shank test fixture.